webplatform/docs/tutorials/google_chrome_frame/index.md

 Chrome Frame transmits that it is available by extending the host's User-Agent header with the string "chromeframe".
 For more information see [http://www.google.com/url?q=http%3A%2F%2Fwww.chromium.org%2Fdevelopers%2Fhow-tos%2Fchrome-frame-getting-started%2Funderstanding-chrome-frame-user-agent Chrome Frame User Agent.]

 Use server-side detection to look for this token and determine whether Chrome Frame can be used for a page.
 If Chrome Frame is present, you can insert the required meta tag; if not, you can redirect users to a page that explains how to install Chrome Frame.
 As an alternative to server-side sniffing, you can use the CFInstall.js script to detect Chrome Frame and prompt users to install the plug-in without restarting their browsers.
 Using the script is straightforward.
-Just add the script tags and optional styles to your page as in the following example:
+Just add the script tags and optional styles to your page as shown in the following example:

  <html>
  <body>